bebbs/coffee-shops/README.md

 # CoffeeHere

-CoffeeHere is an application that, given a postcode, displays a list of nearby coffee shops, ordered by popularity.
-There is also a map vew.
+CoffeeHere is an application that, given a postcode, displays a number of nearby coffee shops.
+The shops can be displayed in a list, or on a map.

 [See the application live on Heroku](https://coffeehere.herokuapp.com)